 District Nursing Team

-Available every Wednesday between 9am and 3.30pm the Ante Natal Clinic is now covered by the Willow Team.
-They are a team of 6 midwives, who provide antenatal, intrapartum and post natal care.
-They can be contacted at the Willow Team office on 0191 213 8769
+Available every Thursday between 9am and 3.30pm for the Ante Natal Clinic.
+The regular Midwife is called Eden, but the clinic is covered by the Walker Community Midwife Team.
+They provide antenatal, intrapartum and postnatal care.
+They can be contacted at the Walker Community Midwife Office on 0191 213 8810

 Health Visiting Team

 Janet Liddell RGN, RHV

 They offer help, support and advice to pre school age children and their families, on a wide range of issues and problems.
 The Health Visitors are no longer based at the practice but they can be contact via a single point of access on 0191 282 3319.

 Emily oversees the running of the Practice.
 Comments or suggestions on how we run the Practice are always welcome.

 The GP Clinical Psychologist is available to speak to about your mental health and wellbeing.
 Clinical Psychologists are trained in how to listen, understand and make sense of the way situations affect our quality of life and to explore how to change what we do in order to help us better cope with difficult thoughts and feelings.

 As our Primary Care Networks (PCN) pharmacist, Steph’s role at the surgery is varied, it includes supporting GPs answering patient medication queries, dealing with drug safety alerts, managing acute or repeat prescription requests, and ensuring the safe prescribing of medications on transfer of care.